Assistant Professor, Stockton University

 Bio: Loretta Fois received her M.F.A. in Dance from Ohio State and her B.A. in Theatre/Chemistry from Holy Cross College.
 She is Director of Dance at Raritan Valley College, Secretary of Dance NJ, was a teaching artist for NJ Department of Education and an Artist in Residence for PaperMill Playhouse.
 Loretta has taught at Mason Gross-Rutgers, CUNY and Union County College, and worked with Claire Porter, Pat Graney, Ellen Cornfield, Sabatino Verlezza, and Stephen Koplowitz.
 In 2011 she was awarded a NJ State Council on the Arts, Artists Fellowship, and has received various grants including NYFA and Puffin Foundation.

-Bio: Marcie Mamura holds a BA in Theatre/Dance from Kansas State University and an MFA in Dance from the University of Oregon.
-She is a Visiting Dance Lecturer at Muhlenberg College.
-Her teaching artist work includes Girard College-Dream Camp, ArtWell, Asian Arts Initiative, Camp Sojourner Girls’ Leadership Camp, Art Sanctuary/Opera Philadelphia, and Drexel University where she was Adjunct Faculty and Assistant Director of the FreshDance Ensemble.
+Bio: Marcie Mamura holds a Theatre/Dance BA from Kansas State University and an MFA from the University of Oregon.
+She is a Lecturer at Muhlenberg College.
+Her teaching history includes Dream Camp, ArtWell, Asian Arts Initiative, Camp Sojourner Girls’ Leadership Camp, and Drexel University where she was Adjunct Faculty & Assistant Director of the FreshDance Ensemble.
 Her choreography’s been presented in Illinois, Minnesota, North Carolina, Oregon and Pennsylvania.
-She is a founding member of TRANSForm Dance Collective transformdancecollective.blogspot.com.
-Marcie is wildly curious about community practices, articulation modes, and collaborative exchange.
+She recently performed in collaboration with Dance Exchange & the Schuylkill Center for Environmental Education.
+Marcie is a founding member of TRANSForm Dance Collective and a member of Megan Flynn Dance Company in Philadelphia.

 Faculty, Mem., Muhlenberg College